liminoid/liminoid-js/README.md

   .then(res => console.log(res.value));

 // if you want to run a chunk of code in a single call
-// you can use Javascript templaate literals const code = ` import numpy as np array = np.array([1,2,3])
+// you can use Javascript template literals const code = ` import numpy as np array = np.array([1,2,3])